MusicaNeo

 MusicaNeo is a global online music platform for free publishing and sale of digital sheet music and performing licenses.
 The platform caters for all categories of music lovers – professional composers, arrangers, teachers, conductors, text authors, editors, as well as amateur musicians.

 Backgrounds

 The project was initiated and is maintained by Load.CD GmbH.
 This privately held company was founded by CEO Friedrich Kisters and has been operating since 2003.
 The main office is based in Kreuzlingen, Switzerland, but the project's team is international: it comprises music experts, content managers and programmers.
 Back in 2003, the project started under the name of Load.CD at a time when CDs were at peak.
-However, year 2012 saw a complete rebranding of the platform, which, above substantial technical improvements, brought the change of name – MusicaNeo.
+However, 2012 saw a complete rebranding of the platform, which, above substantial technical improvements, brought the change of name – MusicaNeo.

 Key features

 Currently, more than 500 individual sellers are offering over 160 000 individual scores through MusicaNeo service.
 Every registered user is provided with a free personal website with a unique address where they can present professional and personal information, add images, articles and news, select a site design to their liking.
 Users can also upload, publish and sell sheet music due to a store function, which is integrated in each personal website.
 Uploaders maintain the full control of their materials and author's rights, they set the prices for music works themselves and can track the whole procedure from score download to fee pay-off.
 The earned money can be collected via one of the four payment methods – PayPal, WebMoney, Bank account or Cheque.
 Due to the international character the platform is multilingual and supports four languages – English, German, Russian and Portuguese.